echopen/PRJ-medtec_androidapp/README.md

 Note: It seems that we use android-sdk 19 but current android-sdk version is 24
     now...

+### Probe emulator

+In the file ./probe_emulator, one can find source code and executable of a programe that send data such as the echopen prototype.
+This program can run on a RedPitaya or on your computer (for linux OS).

+For compiling the C code, use the bash file probe_emulator.sh provided.
+To choose the device on which the program will run, use -m option, where option is RP for RedPitaya and PC for your PC such as:

+	sh probe_emulator.sh -m RP

+If you chose PC option, the executable file will be located in the ./probe_emulator folder.
+If you chose RP option, the executable will be send in the RedPitaya (you must connect to Red Pitaya wireless network first).
+This executable need an option in: void, plate, hand and film:

+	./probe_emulator plate

+* void option will send on a loop an image fill with only value 8192
+* plate option will send on a loop an image of a plate
+* hand option will send on a loop an image of the cross-section of a hand
+* film will send on a loop an echographic film of the cross-sections of a hand an harm

+To execute the program on the RedPitaya you first need to connect to the RedPitaya *via* ssh:

+	ssh root@192.168.128.3

+pass is root.
+At connection you will be situated in /root folder where is located the program.
+Now you can just lanch it (with correct option).

 ## How to contribute

 Report a bug, ask for features, for all of this, we use [Github issues](https://github.com/echopen/android-app/issues)